Taco Bell announces free World Series taco offer, possible Baseball Hall of Fame display - NewsBreak

 (NEXSTAR) – Taco Bell will likely be inducted into the Baseball Hall of Fame — kind of.

-The fast-food chain announced Friday that its annual “steal a base, steal a taco” promotion will be returning for a 10th non-consecutive year, giving fans the chance to earn a free taco if any MLB player manages to steal a base during this year’s World Series.‘Worst first date’: Woman’s shocking Taco Bell story prompts ‘drove’ of women to claim similar experiences
+The fast-food chain announced Friday that its annual “steal a base, steal a taco” promotion will be returning for a 10th non-consecutive year, giving fans the chance to earn a free taco if any MLB player manages to steal a base during this year’s World Series.

 This time around, however, Taco Bell has partnered with the Baseball Hall of Fame for another idea that comes completely out of left field.

-If indeed one of the players at the 2021 World Series steals a base, that base will be sent to the Baseball Hall of Fame and Museum in Cooperstown, New York, to be put on display, where it will “tell the story” of Taco Bell’s “steal a base, steal a taco” promotion, according to a Taco Bell press release.
+If indeed one of the players at the 2021 World Series steals a base, that base will be sent to the Baseball Hall of Fame and Museum in Cooperstown, New York, to be put on display, where it will “tell the story” of Taco Bell’s “steal a base, steal a taco” promotion, according to a Taco Bell press release.‘Worst first date’: Woman’s shocking Taco Bell story goes viral

 If history is any indication, it’s likely that Taco Bell will be getting its year-long display at the Baseball Hall of Fame and Museum.
 During Taco Bell’s last nine promotions, MLB players have stolen bases during the games, earning free tacos for America each and every time the promotion was offered.